History of the Philippines: The polity of Tondo

-The polity of Cainta
+Cainta

-The Polity of Cainta which is in Rizal province, was a fortified settlement known for the Pasig river bisecting it in the middle while a moat surrounded its log walls and stone bulwarks armed with native cannons (Lantakas) while the city itself was encased by Bamboo thickets.
-By the time of Spanish contact, it was ruled by a native Chief named Gat Maitan.
+Cainta was a fortified upriver polity in present-day Rizal province that occupied both shores of an arm of the Pasig River.
+The river bisected it in the middle, a moat surrounded its log walls and stone bulwarks armed with native cannons (Lantakas) and the city itself was encased by Bamboo thickets.

-Confederation of Namayan
+Namayan

-Namayan arose as a Confederation of local Barangays.
-Local tradition says that it achieved its peak in 1175.
-Archeological findings in Santa Ana, Namayan's former seat of power, have produced the oldest evidence of continuous habitation among the Pasig-river polities, pre-dating artifacts found within the historical sites of Maynila and Tondo.
+Namayan, also a Pasig river polity, arose as a confederation of local barangays.
+Local tradition says that it achieved its peak in the 11th–14th centuries.
+Archeological findings in Santa Ana have produced the oldest evidence of continuous habitation among the Pasig-river polities, pre-dating artifacts found within the historical sites of Maynila and Tondo.

-Caboloan (Pangasinan)
+Kumintang

+Kumintang was a large polity around the Calumpang River in modern-day Batangas.
+According to local tradition, it was ruled by a legendary figure named Gat Pulintan, who refused to be Christianized and settled to the hills to take refuge and continue resistance against Spanish occupation.
+It became a Spanish town in 1581 and unofficially renamed as Batangan.

+Pangasinan

-Places in Pangasinan like Lingayen Gulf were mentioned as early as 1225, when Lingayen as known as Li-ying-tung had been listed in Chao Ju-kua's Chu Fan Chih (An account of the various barbarians) as one of the trading places along with Mai (Mindoro or Manila).
-In northern Luzon, Caboloan (Pangasinan) (c.
+Places in Pangasinan like Lingayen Gulf were mentioned as early as 1225, when Lingayen as known was Li-ying-tung had been listed in Chao Ju-kua's Chu Fan Chih (An account of the various barbarians) as one of the trading places along with Mai (Mindoro or Manila).
+In northern Luzon, Pangasinan) (c.
 1406–1576) sent emissaries to China in 1406–1411 as a tributary-state, and it also traded with Japan.
-Chinese records of this kingdom, named Feng-chia-hsi-lan (Pangasinan), began when the first tributary King (Wang in Chinese), Kamayin, sent an envoy offering gifts to the Chinese Emperor.
+Chinese records of this kingdom, named Feng-chia-hsi-lan (Pangasinan), and was notable for its salt-making industry, began when the first tributary King (Wang in Chinese), Kamayin, sent an envoy offering gifts to the Chinese Emperor.
 The state occupies the current province of Pangasinan.
-It was locally known the Luyag na Kaboloan (also spelled Caboloan), with Binalatongan as its capital, existed in the fertile Agno River valley.
 It flourished around the same period, the Srivijaya and Majapahit empires arose in Indonesia which had extended their influence to much of the Malay Archipelago.
-The Luyag na Kaboloan expanded the territory and influence of Pangasinan to what are now the neighboring provinces of Zambales, La Union, Tarlac, Benguet, Nueva Ecija, and Nueva Vizcaya.
 Pangasinan enjoyed full independence until the Spanish conquest.

 In the sixteenth century Pangasinan was called the "Port of Japan" by the Spanish.
 The locals wore native apparel typical of other maritime Southeast Asian ethnic groups in addition to Japanese and Chinese silks.
 Even common people were clad in Chinese and Japanese cotton garments.
 They also blackened their teeth and were disgusted by the white teeth of foreigners, which were likened to that of animals.
 Also, used porcelain jars typical of Japanese and Chinese households.
 Japanese-style gunpowder weapons were also encountered in naval battles in the area.
 In exchange for these goods, traders from all over Asia would come to trade primarily for gold and slaves, but also for deerskins, civet and other local products.
 Other than a notably more extensive trade network with Japan and China, they were culturally similar to other Luzon groups to the south.